ChristinaHyh/Cat-s-Cradle/_posts/2018-06-20-chasing-the-modern.md

 ---

 Glad to have the opportunity to participate in the book sharing event for Mr. Tony S. Hsu's new book, *Chasing the Modern*.
 After reading, I was captivated by Mr. Hsu Chih-mo's writing and talents again.
 It reminded me of the date with poetry.
 I have been studying in Beijing for three years.
-With a different feeling arose spontaneously, lots of thoughts sprang up.
-So I picked up my pen to write down.
+And with a different feeling arose spontaneously, lots of thoughts sprang up.
+So I picked up my pen to write them down.

 ---